-Thanks for your interest in the topic of values and visiting our brand new site launched on World Values Day 2017.
-This is the beginning of what we hope will become a virtual “go to” place for people, organisations and communities who are interested in values.
+Thanks for your interest in the topic of values and visiting our site (launched on World Values Day 2017).
+It is our ambition to become a virtual “go to” place for people, organisations and communities who are interested in values.
 We look forward to our Global Values Alliance community all over the world contributing to the development of the site so that it can help you to connect, explore and take action.
 Please explore the site, send us your content, suggestions and ideas, and get involved in any way you want to.

 Values are what make us who we are.
 They are the compass guiding everything we do – our choices and our actions.
 When we lose touch with that compass, we can take the wrong turn.
 It’s the same for our families, for our communities, for the organisations that we belong to or work for.
 Our values show us how we work together.

 Values are the things that are important to us, the foundation of our lives.
 They guide our choices and behaviours and influence our emotions.

 Values are the heart of every organisation as they reflect what is important to us.
 They are the shorthand way of the describing our collective motivations.
 They are the glue that binds the organisation together.
 They define its culture, the way it operates and how it shows itself to the world.
 They guide it and keep it focused and on track.